 It almost always happens that way.
 Ask any fisherman worth his oats what he was doing when he landed the most extravagant fish of his life, and sure as heck that fisherman will tell you they were not paying the least attention to their line, the water, or even thinking about fishing.
 More likely, they were sipping on a beer or telling far-fetched fishing stories.

 I started pulling in some line, easy at first, then a bit heavy pulling.
 I wasn’t sure I hadn’t just hooked an old tire at first.
-But then it started to fight.
+But then the fish started to fight.
 Fight like a dog that, after tasting a fresh bone, does not want to give it up.
 My fingers began to freeze up, while at the same time, the line running through them burned my palms.
-Meanwhile, the janitor and what I assumed were some school kids and their teacher, all had their faces tight to the window of the school room, all eyes on me.
+Meanwhile, the janitor and what I assumed were some school kids and their teacher had their faces pressed to the window of the school room, all eyes on me.

-Some men go looking for fish.
+Some men go looking for fish in open waters.
 I happened to find one at the bottom of a municipal infrastructure project.

-Lord, all I needed were a bunch of kids knocking over my bait bucket, swashing my catch net about like it was a butterfly net, and throwing chunks of snow and ice into MY fishing hole.
-Now I could not say I drilled the hole, so I could not claim the right to use it.
+Lord, all I needed were a bunch of kids knocking over my bait bucket, waving and swashing my catch net about like it was a butterfly net, and throwing chunks of snow and ice into MY fishing hole.
+Now had not drilled the hole, I could not claim the right to use it.
 Except that the second rule of understanding in ice fishing is that if a hole is abandoned (no gear nearby and the person has moved on), it is generally considered fair game for someone else to use.
 And a hole is considered "claimed" if a fishing line (tip-up or rod) is in it.
 My line in the water was as much an ‘occupied’ sign as was needed.

 A few feet at a time, I began to make headway, pulling up line, loosening a bit back, pulling up some more.
 This fella sure felt like a big one, but for sure, I was bigger and stronger.
 It was just a matter of time.
 Meanwhile, the faces were no longer pressed to the windows; only smudges and foggy outlines of faces remained.
 Soon there were dozens, must have been twenty-five or more young kids and a couple of adults standing about twenty feet away behind the rope and the sign that stated DANGER – STEP TEST DRILLED HOLE.
 Somehow, I had missed the rope and sign surrounding the ice hole.